OpenVnmrJ/openvnmrj.github.io/about/index.md

 ## OpenVnmrJ ##

-OpenVnmrJ is the Open Source parts of VnmrJ 4.2, used for NMR Data processing and acquisition.
-The software runs on Linux: Centos 6 and Ubuntu 14.02, Trusty Tahr are the currently targetted hosts.
-As a datastation, the software runs on OS X 10.09 to 10.11.
+OpenVnmrJ is the open-sourced parts of VnmrJ 4.2, used for NMR Data processing and acquisition.
+For release information and supported operating systems, see the [GitHub OpenVnmrJ](https://github.com/OpenVnmrJ/OpenVnmrJ) repository.

 OpenVnmrJ is designed to be very extensible with: